embrace-vim/vim-async-map/README.md

   runs `j` to move the cursor back down one row (to restore its position), and then `i` to enter insert mode.

+- Beware that the plugin cannot detect when the user "breaks" a normal mode sequence.
+E.g., if the user registers `jk` but then types `juk`, if less than timeout msecs. pass between the `j` and the `k`, this plugin will assume that `jk` was pressed.

+  - This does not affect insert mode maps because the plugin monitors the `InsertCharPre` event and can detect when a non-sequence character is pressed.
+But there is no equivalent event for normal mode (and the plugin does not set a map for every possible character — only those included in a sequence).

+  - However, if you use a short, 100 msec. timeout, you should not have an issue.
+(E.g., it takes the author 115 msec. to type `juk` as fast as they can.)

 [easyescape_kj_jk]: https://github.com/landonb/vim-ovm-easyescape-kj-jk/blob/release/plugin/vim_ovm_easyescape_kj_jk.vim

 (You can see a real-world implementation in